 Step 8: User Communications and Training

 User Communications and Training is the eighth step in our recommended deployment process wheel by covering tips and recommendations to inform and prepare users.
-To see the full desktop deployment process, visit the Modern Desktop Deployment Center.
+To see the full desktop deployment process, visit the Desktop Deployment Center.

+Informing and preparing your users for modern workplace experiences spanning Office 365, Windows 10, and new security and compliance controls with Azure Active Directory is critical to driving adoption.
 The trick here is to figure out how to introduce updates -- when some users may fear disruptions to their productivity or changes in their workflow, or if they have to learn new things.

 The good news is if you are moving from Windows 7 and Office 2010 or Office 2013, there will be a lot of people familiar with Windows 10 and newer versions of Office running on their personal devices, and all this will help reduce the impact of change.